Property Valuation and Classification Appeals

 Review the Minnesota Department of Revenue's Fact Sheet on How to Appeal your Value and Classification.

 Do Your Research

-Check real estate listings and sales data online or in your newspaper to get an idea of asking prices in your area.
+Check real estate listings and sales data online or in your newspaper to get an idea of sales prices in your area.